levitte/curl/docs/cmdline-opts/MANPAGE.md

     Protocols: (space separated list for which protocols this option works)
     Requires: (space separated list of features this requires, no dashes)
     Scope: global (if the option is global)
+    See-also:
+      - (a related option, no dashes)
-    See-also: (space separated list of related options, no dashes)
+      - (another related option, no dashes)
     Short: (single letter, without dash)
     SPDX-License-Identifier: curl
     Tags: (space separated list)